SlimSaanouni/stockAnalysis/README.md

 - **ROI Calculation:** Compute the annualized ROI for Lump Sum and Dollar Cost Averaging strategies over a specified investment horizon.
 - **Data Visualization:** Display charts showing the evolution of stock prices and volatility.
 Compare ROI distributions using boxplots and violin plots.
 - **Investment Customization:** Set the investment amount, investment frequency, investment horizon, as well as the start and end dates for the historical data analysis.

+## Live Demo

+Check out the live demo of the application [here](https://ssa-stockanalysis.streamlit.app).

 ## Installation